 Keep flowers in a cool part of the room away from direct sunlight.
 Heat will dry out petals and wilt flowers.

 Change the water regularly to stop it becoming dirty or green and clean out the vase with hot, soapy water and fill it with fresh water.
 Some plant food packets suggest simply topping up the water, but I find it’s better to replace it.
 This is especially important if the water starts to go grey or green.
 Some flower varieties need fresh water every day or every other day.

 Always add more plant food when you change the water.
 You can trim the stems a little too to keep them open.

 Remove any flowers that wilt, rather than leaving them in the vase.
 They release the ripening gas ethylene which may cause the other flowers to wilt prematurely.

 Flowers with hollow stems like tulips sometimes flop over.
 They bend because an air bubble gets trapped in the stem.
-Release it by pushing a pin through the stem at the top.
-They should stand up straight again.
+Release it by pushing a pin through the stem at the top and they should stand up straight again.

-You can also mist your cut flowers regularly to keep them looking really fresh.
+You can also mist your cut flowers regularly to keep them looking extra fresh.
 Just put water into a spray bottle and give petals and leaves the once over.

 For really long-lasting blooms, try carnations, alstroemeria and chrysanthemums.